devopstrainings/linux-basics-katakoda/linux-adminstration/step6.md

-In the echo system of Linux OS, Files
+In the echo system of Linux OS, Files properties management are